sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

                 description "time of the event";
             }

             leaf event_index {
                 type uint64
                 description "A running index per source; This can be used by receiver to detect any message lost";
+            }

+            leaf event_index {
+                type uint64
+                description "A running index per source; This can be used by receiver to detect any message lost";